John S. Sherburne

 John Samuel Sherburne (1757 – August 2, 1830) was a United States representative from New Hampshire and a United States district judge of the United States District Court for the District of New Hampshire.

 Education and career

 Born in 1757, in Portsmouth, Province of New Hampshire, British America, Sherburne attended Harvard University, graduated from Dartmouth College in 1776 and read law in 1776.
 During the American Revolutionary War he served in the Continental Army as a brigade staff major.
 He entered private practice in Portsmouth, New Hampshire from 1776 to 1789, and from 1797 to 1801.
 He was United States Attorney for the District of New Hampshire from 1789 to 1793, and from 1801 to 1804.
 He was a member of the New Hampshire House of Representatives from 1790 to c.
 1793, and in 1801.
+He was also the runner-up in both the 1790 at-large election, in which the top 3 won and Sherburne placed 4th, and a 1789 special election for the U.S. House, after previous member-elect Benjamin West declined to serve.

 Congressional service

 Sherburne was elected as an Anti-Administration candidate from New Hampshire's at-large congressional district to the United States House of Representatives of the 3rd United States Congress and reelected as a Democratic-Republican to the 4th United States Congress, serving from March 4, 1793, to March 3, 1797.